-For best results here, make sure you have completed all steps from the get ready guide and have Craft running on your local machine, setup and deployed.
+For best results here, make sure you have completed all steps from the get ready guide and have Craft running on your local machine, set up and deployed.
 This guide is for advanced users on the advanced Pro Stack.

 Craft CMS assets on Pro Apps¶

 By default assets are stored in a local volume, which means user uploads are located in a folder along with the code.
 With Pro Apps you separate the uploads from your code, since your App usually runs on multiple nodes which do not share the same file system.
-Every time you deploy a new version of Craft or change templates, we replace the old with new state.
-Read more about nature of the ephemeral storage here.
+Every time you deploy a new version of Craft or change templates, we replace the old with the new state.
+Read more about the nature of ephemeral storage here.

 Upload assets to the Object Storage¶